Perturbing Isoradial Triangulations: Introduction

-The David-Eynard model \cite{DavidEynard2014} is (schematically) a theory of random (finite) Delaunay graphs which are sampled (with Le\-bes\-gue measure) according to the conformal angle values of the corresponding edges.
-By the Voronoi construction, a configuration of $N+3$ distinct marked points in the plane $\{ x_\uv + i y_\uv \, | \, 1 \leq \uv \leq N+3 \}$ is equivalent to a Delaunay graph $\uG$ with vertex set $\mathrm{V}(\uG) = [1, \dots, N+3]$ and embedding $z(\uv) := x_\uv + i y_\uv$.
-Three of these points can be fixed by the action of $\mathrm{PSL}_2(\Bbb{C})$ as the model is conformally invariant.
-Under this formulation the relevant measure on the space of configurations of marked points is
+The David-Eynard model of \cite{DavidEynard2014} is a theory of random (finite) Delaunay graphs which are sampled (with Le\-bes\-gue measure) according to the conformal angle values of the corresponding edges.
+By the Voronoi construction, a configuration of $N \geq 3$ distinct marked points $\{ z_1, \dots , z_N \}$ in the extended plane $\Bbb{CP}^1$ is equivalent to a Delaunay graph $\uG$ with vertex set $\mathrm{V}(\uG) = \{1, \dots, N \}$ and embedding $k \mapsto z_k$.
+This correspondence between point configurations and graphs is $\mathrm{PSL}(2,\Bbb{C})$ equivariant in the sense that the incidence relations which define the Delaunay graph are invariant under the action of $\mathrm{PSL}(2,\Bbb{C})$ by M\"obius transformations.
+In this formulation the relevant measure on the space of configurations of marked points is, fixing three points $(z_1, z_2, z_3)$ thanks to PSL(2,$\mathbb{C}$) invariance

-where $\mathcal{D}$ is the David-Eynard discrete K\"ahler operator of the graph $\uG$ as defined in \ref{KaelDelta} below, and ${\det}'\mathcal{D}$ is a reduced determinant (i.e. the leading $N \times N$ principle minor) which suppresses the effect of the zero modes of $\mathcal{D}$, see \cite{DavidEynard2014}.
-The Delaunay graph of a generic configuration of points will be a triangulation while the subset of non-triangulations has measure zero.
+where $\mathcal{D}$ is the David-Eynard discrete K\"ahler operator of the graph $\uG$ as defined in \ref{KaelDelta} below, and ${\det}'\mathcal{D}$ is the $(N-3) \times (N-3)$ principal minor of $\mathcal{D}$ with row and column set $\{4, \dots, N \}$, see \cite{DavidEynard2014}.
+We view ${\det}'\mathcal{D}$ as a {\it reduced determinant} which suppresses the effect of the zero modes of $\mathcal{D}$.
+As shown in \cite{CharbonnierDavidEynard2019}, the measure in \ref{theDEmeasure} is $\mathrm{PSL}(2,\Bbb{C})$ invariant and coincides with the Weil-Petersson measure on $\mathcal{M}_{0,N}$.
+Points configurations whose corresponding Delaunay graph is a triangulation form a Zariski open subset and consequently the subspace of non-triangulations has measure zero.
 For this reason we speak of the David-Eynard model as a theory of random triangulations.
-As shown in \cite{CharbonnierDavidEynard2019}, the measure in \ref{theDEmeasure} coincides with the Weil-Petersson measure on $\mathcal{M}_{0,N}$.